Credit Counseling vs. Debt Consolidation: Which Is for You?

 What does the debt consolidation process look like?

 - Compare lenders.
-Ideally, you should prequalify with several lenders or credit card companies so you can compare your options.
+Ideally, you should prequalify for a loan with several lenders or credit card companies so you can compare your options.
 Consider factors such as APRs, repayment terms, borrowing limits and fee structures.

 - Close on your loan.
 If you qualify, your lender may pay off your existing debts directly or you may need to apply your loan proceeds toward your original accounts.
 With a credit card, you’ll complete a balance transfer, which can come with a 3% to 5% balance transfer fee.

 Is debt consolidation bad?